WDI-SEA/interview-questions/readme.md

 * List as many values for the display property that you can remember. inline, inline-text
 * What's the difference between inline and inline-block?
+"An inline element has no line break before or after it, and it tolerates HTML elements next to it.
+A block element has some whitespace above and below it and does not tolerate any HTML elements next to it.
+An inline-block element is placed as an inline element (on the same line as adjacent content), but it behaves as a block element.
+" - W3Schools

 * What's the difference between a relative, fixed, absolute and statically positioned element?
 Relative changes depending on the positions of the other elements, fixed keeps the element from moving regardless of the browser size.
 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?